ekr/base-drafts/draft-ietf-quic-transport.md

 bundle ACK frames with other frames when possible.

-Implementations must be aware of the packet number space of the packet being transmitted and only include the ACK frames of the packets from that space.
+Implementations must be aware of the packet number space of the packet being transmitted and only acknowledge packets from that space.

 To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK blocks it sends.
 A receiver can do this even without receiving